benrosen/midl/README.md

 ## Practical Usage Examples

+In this section, we provide several practical examples that demonstrate various ways you can use `midl` to handle diverse application requirements.
+The examples here are designed to help you better understand how `midl` can integrate into your codebase and bring value.
+They will guide you on using middleware to solve common problems in a simple and elegant way.

+We've covered a wide range of scenarios to demonstrate the versatility of `midl`.
+The examples include creating a central middleware function, using global middleware in class methods, applying middleware during importing and exporting, enhancing the `Function.prototype`, overriding `Function.prototype.call`, and using middleware configuration files.

+In addition, we have included a few advanced examples that show how you can use `midl` to facilitate A/B testing, implement the circuit breaker pattern, enable caching and memoization, and provide fine-grained authentication and authorization.

+These examples are designed to be more than just a demonstration of `midl`'s capabilities; they also provide practical code snippets that you can adapt to your specific needs.
+They are complete and ready to use, but they are also flexible enough for you to modify and expand upon based on your unique project requirements.

+Remember, while these examples cover a wide array of usage scenarios, they merely scratch the surface of what `midl` can do.
+Middleware provides a powerful abstraction for encapsulating and modularizing behavior in a way that is easy to understand, manage, and test.
+As you become more comfortable with `midl`, you'll discover new and creative ways to use middleware to improve your code.

+Let's dive in and explore these examples together.

 ### Creating a Central Middleware Application Function

 When designing complex applications, it's essential to have a strategy that allows you to keep your codebase clean,